Zoneomics Logo

 3.

-Pruning the canopy of Protected Trees and Heritage Trees may be carried out by public utility providers in the City's right-of-way or public utility easement without prior approval by the Urban Forester, if performed by or under the supervision of an International Society of Arboriculture (ISA) Certified Arborist.
-Removal of a Protected or Heritage Tree requested by any utility provider in the City's right-of-way or public utility easement must be submitted to the Urban Forester for review and approval or through a right-of-way permit in accordance with Chapter 12.08 of the City Code of Ordinances.
+Public Utilities.
+Pruning the canopy of Protected Trees and Heritage Trees may be carried out by public utility providers in the City's right-of-way or public utility easement without prior approval by the Planning Director, if performed by or under the supervision of an International Society of Arboriculture (ISA) Certified Arborist.
+Removal of a Protected or Heritage Tree requested by any utility provider in the City's right-of-way or public utility easement must be submitted to the Planning Director for review and approval or through a right-of-way permit in accordance with Chapter 12.08 of the City Code of Ordinances.

 1.

-No construction or disturbance shall occur within an area that constitutes more than 50 percent (50%) of the total CRZ and one-half the radial distance of the CRZ for each tree being preserved, including Protected Trees, Heritage Trees, and any other trees for which credit for preservation is to be assigned per this chapter.
-This defined area shall be flagged and encircled with protective fencing during construction.
-The Urban Forester may approve construction closer to the trunk than one-half the radial distance, depending on the size, spacing, or species of the tree, the type of disturbance proposed, and uniqueness of the situation, if acceptable supplemental nutrients and/or soil aeration are provided and the probable survival rate of the tree is high.
+The Planning Director may approve construction or disturbance closer to the trunk than one-half the radial distance, depending on the size, spacing, or species of the tree, the type of disturbance proposed, and uniqueness of the situation, if acceptable supplemental nutrients and/or soil aeration are provided and the probable survival rate of the tree is high.
+In such circumstances, the Director may require the property owner provide a written report from an ISA certified arborist documenting additional tree care prescriptions.

 2.